 Our open labs provide an opportunity to understand concepts and develop skills in data science.

 If you are not on our mailing list, please email Kerri.Rittschof@asu.edu to request to be added to receive information on upcoming events and the links to the sessions.

 Spring 2021 labs

-Spring 2021 labs will meet virtually on the following Wednesdays from 10 am - 11 am
+We meet virtually via Zoom on the following Wednesdays from 10 am - 11 am (MST)

 Jan 20th - Semester kickoff

-Provide an opportunity to work directly in groups or individually on research projects spanning social science, biology, humanities, policy, computer science and engineering.
-Want to improve your coding skills, work on cutting edge data science research, or even just to start from the basics, you are invited to participate!
+Provides an opportunity to work directly in groups or individually on research projects spanning social science, biology, humanities, policy, computer science and engineering.

 Interested, contact us at email@example.com